the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 [Platform Tools Zip folder](https://dl.google.com/android/repository/platform-tools-latest-windows.zip)

 Then proceed to unzip it,
-`If you do not know how to check google for how to unzip a folder for your version of windows`
+`If you do not know how to check Google for how to unzip a folder for your version of windows`

 Then in SideQuest head to settings
-Then at the top of the page click `Open Main App` folder , remember the folder location and log out and back in to your pcs account, then navigate back to the folder manually using windows file explorer (Not SideQuest` and look for the `Platform tools` Folder, delete the entire folder then move the extracted new platform tools folder you downloaded and extracted into its place, when finished reboot SideQuest and try once more to connect your headset.
+Then at the top of the page click `Open Main App` folder , remember the folder location and log out and back in to your PC's account, then navigate back to the folder manually using windows file explorer (Not SideQuest` and look for the `Platform tools` Folder, delete the entire folder then move the extracted new platform tools folder you downloaded and extracted into its place, when finished reboot SideQuest and try once more to connect your headset.

 ----